Juliette-De/Man-City-Hackathon/README.md

   - On the other hand, it suggests a potential substitute - based on her past performances and the context of the game.
 - The "📈 All players" page offers an overview of the performance of all players on the pitch
 - The "⏱️ Opponent Substitution Prediction" page presents the probable future substitutions of the opponent.

+## Next steps

+- Watch not only the cumulative On-Ball Values but also a Time Series of their evolution during the game;
+- Include tracking data to also watch off-ball events (pressing, etc.).

 ## Background